subhaganesh/docker_compose/README.md

 ## conclusion
  In conclusion, Docker Compose is a valuable tool for managing multi-container applications.
 It simplifies the setup, deployment, and management of complex application architectures.
 By utilizing Docker Compose, developers can efficiently develop, test, and deploy containerized projects, enhancing productivity and scalability.

+## Downloading the Container Image
+To download the container image for this project, follow these steps:

+Open a terminal or command prompt on your local machine.

+Run the following command to pull the container image from Docker Hub:

+# docker pull subhaganesh/web-app:latest
+ use the above command for download the docker app

+Wait for the download to complete.
+Docker will retrieve the image from the Docker Hub repository.

+Once the image is downloaded, you can use it to run the container locally on your machine.